ngocthily/Proofs-Line/README.md

 * Select questions that contain keywords in title and/or body

 ## Currently working on
-* Make every page mobile friendly (4 out of 10 pages left)
+* Making every page mobile friendly
 * Edit search function to find based on multiple keywords
 * Comment on questions and answers